grittygrady/Movie-Vs-Movie/README.md

 ## 💡 Motivation

-Two people, friends, a couple, siblings, bitter rivals - we all have times where we can't agree on a movie to watch it.
+Two people, friends, a couple, siblings, bitter rivals - we all have times where we can't agree on a movie to watch.
 What better way to handle this than to hand the problem to an impartial piece of software?

 <img src="https://github.com/grittygrady/Movie-Vs-Movie/blob/master/previews/results-page.png?raw=true">